 A. We have only 2 canoes and quite honestly, we don’t like to rent them out to people who have never paddled before.
 Our kayaks are much more stable and also provide back support, which canoes lack.
 We understand that some people prefer canoes over Kayaks and we rent them out at the same rate as a tandem kayak, we just want to ensure that our new patrons are aware that canoes are much less stable than the Kayaks we carry.

 Q. Are there snakes or alligators in the canal?

 A. No, one of our employees goes out and catches all of the snakes, gators, spiders, and other critters that people have irrational fears about at the beginning of each day.
 Just kidding.
 OF COURSE THERE ARE.
 There are snakes, turtles, muskrats, beavers, otters, cranes, great blue herons, frogs, lizards, skinks, spiders and a variety of other wildlife that call the canal and it’s surrounding areas their home.
-While alligators have been spotted in the canal, your chances of seeing one of those are actually pretty slim, as they don’t make it this far north of the river and/or canal often, but it’s not exactly unheard of.
+While alligators have been spotted in the canal, your chances of seeing one of those are actually pretty slim, as they don’t make it this far north on the river and/or up canal often, but it’s not exactly unheard of.

 Q. Are pets allowed?

 A. Yes, your pet is allowed in both the kayak and the shuttle, if you’re planning on shuttling with us.
 Please bring your dog, we’d love to meet your dog!
 Or cat if it likes water, or ferret, hedgehog, iguana, mini pony, pig, or whatever other pet you wanna take with you on your kayak voyage.

 Q. Is there a shorter route?